ratulalahy/intro_to_swe/projects/milestone-2.md

 - Create UML `use case diagrams`.
 - Develop `class diagrams` for the CLI MVP.
-- Create `sequence diagrams` for key interactions.
-- Use tools like [draw.io](https://app.diagrams.net/); export diagrams as images or embeddable files.
+- Use tools like [lucidchart](https://www.lucidchart.com/); export diagrams as images or embeddable files.
 - Save to `/task_manager_app/docs/uml/`.

 ### 5. Define and Implement MVP